District of Columbia Voting Rights Amendment: Senate debate

 "If this area is tired of being the seat of Government, if it does not wish to vote in Maryland and not have the seat of Government moved, I would be happy to suggest the Capitol be moved.
 We went through it once in the forties.
 I would be more than happy to go through it again.
 And I shall propose it next year.
 Let us move the Capitol.
 Let us build a Federal City in which nobody lives, in which there are just buildings and the seat of Government.
 Let us make Washington, D.C., a historical monument, another part of the Park Service, if you will.
 So many people are interested in making much of my State a national park.
 I will be delighted to assist in making this a national park so everybody in the world will come and see how we ran the Government of the United States for the first 200 years."

 Other opponents of the amendment proposed more serious compromises.
 Mississippi Democrat John C. Stennis advocated for giving the District only one senator, while Oklahoma's Dewey F. Bartlett tried to alter the amendment to assure that Congress could not exercise committee oversight of D.C.
-There was considerable discussion of retroceding the District of Columbia back into Maryland, though Maryland Senators Charles Mathias and Paul Sarbanes quickly doused the idea.
+There was considerable discussion of retroceding the District of Columbia back into Maryland, although Maryland Senators Charles Mathias and Paul Sarbanes quickly doused the idea.

 Orrin Hatch alleged that the proposal contradicted Article V of the United States Constitution, which guarantees that "no State, without its consent, shall be deprived of its equal Suffrage in the Senate."
 Hatch claimed this meant that all 50 states would have to approve the amendment.
 In a blistering retort, Ted Kennedy said, "It fails in terms of logic.
 How can a constitutional amendment be unconstitutional?"